Disappearance of Anthonette Cayedito: Disappearance

 Anthonette Cayedito disappeared from her home in the early morning hours of Sunday, April 6, 1986.
 Her mother, Penny, had been out with friends at a local bar the previous night and Anthonette, along with her younger sisters Wendy and Sadie, were at home with a babysitter.
 Penny returned around midnight and sent the babysitter home; she last saw Anthonette at about 3 a.m. that morning.
 When Penny awoke at 7 a.m. to prepare the girls for Bible school, she realized Anthonette was not in her bedroom.
 After inquiring with neighbors, she telephoned the police.

 A three-day search was conducted by state police, which yielded no new clues or evidence.
 Police and volunteers used three- and four-wheel drive vehicles, horses and motorcycles to scour areas in and around southwest Gallup, but only located existing tracks.
 State police sergeant Bill Johnson stated: "If there were any clues, they were trampled.
 Everywhere you turn, somebody's been there already."
 Two search dogs were also unable to pick up Cayedito's scent.
 Cayedito's clothing and belongings were not taken from the home and there was no evidence consistent with a forced entry or a struggle at the front door.
+Neighbors told police that a brown van or truck had arrived at the residence at about 3 a.m. the morning of Cayedito's disappearance.
 Police later learned that a "number of people had been in and out of the Cayedito home" prior to her disappearance.

 Police did not conduct an official search of the Cayedito home until four days after the child's disappearance.
 Penny told detectives that a man by the name of Emiliano Gardella (nicknamed "Emo") had given flowers to Anthonette three times in the days leading up to her disappearance, only mentioning it after a family member brought it up during the police search.
 A man named Ron Perry, a friend of Penny, told detectives that around 3:30 a.m., he knocked on the door and a bedroom window of the Cayedito home.
 He claimed he was checking on Penny after they got into an argument at the bar.
 Perry said he left and spent the night at the home of a friend who lived down the street.
 The homeowner corroborated Perry's account.

 Police believed Cayedito was abducted and were treating her disappearance as foul play.
 Detectives questioned relatives, friends, and neighbors living within a three-block radius of the Cayedito house and conducted more than three dozen interviews with people who knew Cayedito.
 Deputy chief of police John Allen noted that a neighbor said it "wasn't unusual for Penny to have people visit all hours of the night."
 Detective Amos Hinshaw stated: "My gut feeling is that some family members may not be telling us all they know."